varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 VMOD writers are *strongly* encouraged to release all per-VCL resources for a given VCL when it emits a ``VCL_EVENT_COLD`` event.
-You will get a chance to reacquire the resources before the VCL becomes active again and be notified first with a ``VCL_EVENT_WARM`` event, and then a ``VCL_EVENT_USE`` event.
+You will get a chance to reacquire the resources before the VCL becomes active again and be notified first with a ``VCL_EVENT_WARM`` event.
 Unless a user decides that a given VCL should always be warm, an inactive VMOD will eventually become cold and should manage resources accordingly.

-..
-TODO vmod objects
+There is also a ``VCL_EVENT_USE`` event.
+Please note that this event is now deprecated and may be removed in a future release.
+A warm VCL should be ready to use so no additional task should be postponed at use time.

 When to lock, and when not to lock
 ==================================